BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_robot_arm_acrylic/03/index2.md

 ### STEP 6.
 Attach Main Body To Motor

-Attach the main body to the base servo motor using:
+Attach main body using to base servo motor using:

 - 1 x Servo Screw